lyarenei/plex-beetbrainz/README.md

 app is running, together with the port (default 5000) and `/plex` path.
 For example: `http://localhost:5000/plex`.

 #### Configuration
-Everything is configred via environment variables, to keep it all simple as possible.
+Everything is configured via environment variables, so it's all as simple as possible.
 These variables are:
 - USER_TOKENS
   - Comma separated list of `<user>:<listenbrainz token>` pairs for configuration and submission.